-- 5.14.1 Failure to comply with any ROAR rules, not limited to those items covered in this section, may result in a penalty being assessed by the Race Director. - 5.14.2 Time penalties will be added to the time recorded for the race in which the penalty is incurred. - 5.14.3 Lap penalties will be subtracted from the total laps recorded for the race in which the penalty was incurred. - 5.14.4 The Race Director may assess "stop and go" penalties, with or without delay, instead of time penalties.
+- 5.14.1 Failure to comply with any ROAR rules, not limited to those items covered in this section, may result in a penalty being assessed by the Race Director. - 5.14.2 Time penalties will be added to the time recorded for the race in which the penalty is incurred. - 5.14.3 Lap penalties incurred during a race will be subtracted from the total laps recorded for the race in which the penalty was incurred.
+Lap penalties that are incurred due to a penalty statement of assessment to best qualifier or main in this section will apply. - 5.14.4 The Race Director may assess "stop and go" penalties, with or without delay, instead of time penalties.
 During a "stop and go" penalty, the vehicle must be stopped in the pit lane or other designated area, and lifted high enough for another vehicle to pass underneath it.